Skip to main content

 Additional Information for International Users

-In compliance with the DPF, 3dna Corp. commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our DPF policy should first contact [email protected].
+In compliance with the EU-U.S. DPF Principles, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF, NationBuilder commits to resolve complaints about your privacy or our collection or use of your personal information transferred to the United States pursuant to the DPF Principles.
+EU, UK, or Swiss individuals with inquiries or complaints should first contact [email protected].

-3dna Corp. has further committed to refer unresolved DPF complaints to the JAMS DPF Dispute Resolution Program, an alternative dispute resolution provider located in the United States.
+NationBuilder has further committed to refer unresolved complaints under the DPF Principles to the JAMS DPF Dispute Resolution Program, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit https://www.jamsadr.com/dpf-dispute-resolution for more information or to file a complaint.
 The services of the JAMS Program are provided at no cost to you.

 How Long Do We Keep Your Information?